Chapter Three (1777-1792): "give beauty & granduer to the pile"

 27. A hint of L'Enfant's plan for the Capitol?

 Given the turmoil that attended L'Enfant's leaving the project, neither Washington nor Jefferson were about to give him any credit for the design of the Capitol.
 Some historians hail Jefferson, who returned from a diplomatic post in France to be secretary of state, for inspiring the Neo-classical public buildings now celebrated throughout America.
-He did that in part in April 1791 when he suggest to L'Enfant that the Capitol should look like "one of the models of antiquity."(20) However, when he advised the commissioners on the wording of the advertisement announcing the design contests, he didn't mention ancient buildings or the Louvre.
+He did that in part with a design for the Virginia state Capitol in Richmond, a design for his own house in Monticello and by offering a vision of the Capitol to L'Enfant.(20) But, when he advised the commissioners on the wording of the advertisement announcing the design contests, he didn't mention ancient buildings or the Louvre.
+Only the use of the words "Capitol" and "Senate" suggested using Classical models.
+However, in March when the commissioners announcement of the contest was printed in newspapers throughout the country, the Columbian Magazine had that portion of the L'Enfant Plan that showed the Capitol as its frontpiece.

 Advertisement for design contests